Alumni: Usage

 An alumnus or alumna is a former student or a graduate of an educational institution (school, college, university).
 According to the United States Department of Education, the term alumnae is used in conjunction with either women's colleges or a female group of students.
 The term alumni is used in conjunction with either men's colleges, a male group of students, or a mixed group of students:

 In accordance with the rules of grammar governing the inflexion of nouns in the Romance languages, the masculine plural alumni is correctly used for groups composed of both sexes: the alumni of Princeton University.

 The term is sometimes informally shortened to "alum" (optional plural "alums").
 This is increasingly being used more formally as a gender-neutral alternative.
 However, and for this latter purpose, the option "alumn" and "alumns" are also used in some institutions in Australia, Europe and the UK.

 The words "alum/alums" and "alumn/alumns" (pronounced with a silent "n") are both pronounced with the accent on the second syllable (al-UM), as opposed to the chemical compound alum and its plural, "alums" (pron.
 AL-um).

 Many universities have alumni offices that coordinate fundraising and offer benefits to registered alumni.
 Alumni reunions are popular events at many institutions.
 These may be organized by alumni offices or by alumni associations, and are often social occasions for fundraising.
 Full membership of alumni associations is sometimes limited just to graduates rather than all alumni, e.g. at Harvard University.
 Universities with validation agreements may limit some alumni benefits to graduates who studied at that university rather than at validated institutions.

 In British English, the terms "old boy" or "old girl" are often preferred for a former pupil of a primary or secondary school, while universities refer to their former students as alumni.

 Some universities, including the University of Cambridge, the University of California, San Francisco and Yale University, include former postdoctoral researchers as alumni, in recognition of the trainee status of such positions.
 Others, such as the Massachusetts Institute of Technology, consider them 'associate alumni', without full access to alumni benefits.

+Some higher education institutions, particularly those with a history as women's colleges or women-only universities (such as St. Hilda’s College, University of Oxford), have chosen to retain the terms alumna (fem. sg.) and alumnae (fem. pl.) after becoming co-ed, reflecting institutional continuity with their historical identity.